-Where digital improvements and developments are being implemented, benefits realisation plans will be created and regularly reported to our Digital Programme Board, Digital Sponsor and Audit and Assurance Committee.
+When implementing digital improvements and developments we will create benefits realisation plans and regularly report to our Digital Programme Board, Digital Sponsor and Audit and Assurance Committee.

-SSSC Council are responsible for approving this strategy and they will receive annual reports on the implementation and effectiveness of our digital strategy.
+The SSSC Council are responsible for approving this strategy and they will receive annual reports on the implementation and effectiveness of our digital strategy.